codeigniter4/docs-update/docs/libraries/caching.md

 composer require predis/predis
 ```

-For more information on Redis, please see <https://github.com/nrk/predis>.
+For more information on Redis, please see <a href="https://github.com/nrk/predis" target="_blank">https://github.com/nrk/predis</a>.

 ### Dummy Cache